pyretis.pyvisa package

 • interfaces: list List of interface positions.

-• num_op: int Number of order parameters.
+• num_op: integer Number of order parameters.

 • op_labels: list List of order parameter names.